-Once you’ve decided on a set of goals for yourself, it’s time to put yourself to work on reaching them.
-Remaining consistent is everything when it comes to weight loss and health in general, so it’s critical that you’re able to maintain your plan over the long haul.
+Once you’ve decided on a set of goals for yourself, it’s time to work on reaching them.
+Consistency is critical, so you can maintain your plan over the long haul.

-Another very effective method of maintaining your action toward your goals is to find an accountability partner.
-An accountability partner is someone with whom you’ve shared your goal and who will check you on a regular basis to make sure that you’re staying on top of it.
+Another effective method of maintaining your goals is to find an accountability partner.
+An accountability partner is someone with whom you’ve shared your goal.
+This person checks in regularly to ensure you stay on top of everything.

-These are just a few of the ways you can set and maintain your goals.
+These are just a few ways to set and maintain your nutrition goals.
 Be sure you devote some time to setting your goals.
-Good goals will keep your motivated, while poorly set goals will ultimately backfire and prevent you from achieving your nutritional and health goals for the year.
+Reasonable goals will keep you motivated.
+While poorly set goals can ultimately backfire and prevent you from achieving your goals for the year.

-Once you’ve come up with a set of well-structured goals, success is just a matter of sticking to them every day and maintaining your progress.
+Once you’ve come up with a set of well-structured goals, success is only a matter of sustaining consistent progress.

 What helps you stay on track with your nutrition goals?